cleb98/galactic-rag/README.md

 Pragmatic tooling that ingests the Hackapizza knowledge base with Datapizza AI and runs a Retrieval-Augmented Generation pipeline to answer every question.
 Are only supported the ingestion of menu PDFs in the Dataset/knowledge_base/menu and the RAG pipeline to answer questions about them.

+> The pipeline should reach a Jaccard similarity score: 25.6183% on the provided domande.csv dataset when using OpenAI as provider.

 ## Quick start

 1. Create and activate the virtual environment with uv (Python 3.12+ recommended):